isa-pilpre/data-analysis-bellabeat/Chapter3-Process-Survey.md

 - I removed unnecessary columns that were not relevant to the analysis (ex. introductory text and contact information).
 - I combined the survey codes with brief descriptive names to create meaningful variable names (ex.
 Q17_Age, Q19_Sex).
 - I removed the second row that contained the actual survey questions.
-Instead, I created a separate file (`survey_question_mapping.csv`) that maps the survey codes to the full survey question text for reference.
+Instead, I created a separate file (`full_text_question.csv`) that maps the survey codes to the full survey question text for easy reference.

  ``` r
 # Identify columns to remove